 Date: 1st May 2020

 It is important we can remove ourselves from all of that noise and preconceived notions about how to behave and what to expect when we meet someone new or catch up with a past contact.
 Then we can give ourselves permission to just turn up and be present.
 This is where you move from a relationship builder (thinking driven) to an environment enhancer (feeling driven).

 Know that the mind loves taking these experiences and looking at them from a worst case perspective.
 The mind loves negativity.
 It will consistently remind you about it and look for loopholes in trust.
-The mind’s number one job is to keep you alive.
+The mind’s number one job is to keep the body alive.
 A typical mind comes from a place of ‘protection at all costs’.
-It uses these experiences to continually build ‘the blueprint’.
+It uses these experiences to continually build your ‘relationship blueprint’.
 What happens is it will look for ways not to trust as once again your mind tries to protect you.
 This creates very transactional relationships.
 A skimming of the surface, instead of discussing what you really should be talking about.
-Usually it takes a lifetime for trust to be established – if at all.
-The older you get the harder it becomes to trust.
+With the wrong mindset, it can take a lifetime for trust to be established – if at all.
 When your experiences are anchored in a negative perspective, more negativity manifests.

 To add fuel to the fire in our ‘busy’ world, people are not spending time in relationships and creating depth.
-We are caught in these loops of having too many shallow relationships or spending too much relationship time online.
-We can no longer solve our own problems or help other people solve theirs.
-We realise our relationships are not working for us and we can’t work out why?
-This propels the disconnect further and creates more negativity.
+We are caught in these loops of having too many shallow relationships, or spending too much relationship time online.
+We can no longer solve our own problems through conversation, or help other people solve theirs.
+Then we realise our relationships are not working for us and we can’t work out why?
+Internally this propels the disconnect further and creates more negativity.
 To really problem-solve, both personally and professionally, we need to open up and that requires us to be vulnerable.

 A simple exercise here is to mark a point where you approach each new relationship from a vulnerability perspective.
-Being a “One” on the vulnerability scale means there is little or no trust.
-While being a “ten” means your are very open and trusting.
+Being a “one” on the vulnerability scale means there is little or no trust.
+While being a “ten” means you are very open and trusting.
 It is important to understand your number and also the reason why?
 Vulnerability is very much like a mirror when we build relationships.
-What you give should be reflected back.
-With awareness and experience you can then use your own vulnerability to develop trust faster and evolve your relationships.
+What you give personally, then allows the opportunity be reflected back.
+With awareness and experience, you can then use your own vulnerability to develop trust faster and evolve your relationships.

 This sounds strange, but give yourself permission to just turn up and be present.
 Physically, you are always there but in the background your mind may be dancing from past experience to future outcome – NON-STOP.
 Free yourself from this and connect to the environment of the relationship.
 That is where the magic is.